 A software project will go through these 4 phases iteratively.
 Out of all the SDLC methodologies, Spiral is the most flexible model, as it combines the Waterfall model and prototyping approach.

 In the first phase of the Spiral model, the developers gather requirements from the customer.
-In the second phase the risks and the alternate solutions are identified, and a prototype of the software is produced.
+In the second phase, the risks and the alternate solutions are identified, and a prototype of the software is produced.
 They develop software and test it in the third phase.
 The evaluation of the software is completed in the last phase and the next iteration is planned.

-Out of all SDLC methodologies, Spiral model offers a risk reduction advantage, where functionality can be added at a later stage of the development cycle because of the iterative nature of the process.
+Out of all SDLC methodologies, the Spiral model offers a risk reduction advantage, where functionality can be added at a later stage of the development cycle because of the iterative nature of the process.
 Since it develops the software prototype early, this model can gather early feedback from the customers.

 A spiral approach allows the development of products that are highly customized and tailored to meet the client’s requirements.
-It incorporates user feedback from early development stages of the project.
-It also allows developers to adopt multiple SDLC models based on the risk-level of the project.
+It incorporates user feedback from the early development stages of the project.
+It also allows developers to adopt multiple SDLC models based on the risk level of the project.
 However, a pertinent risk involved in this approach is not knowing when to move on to the next stage.
 Hence, creating a continuous spiral for a project that keeps going on.

 For the spiral model, the risk analysis requires highly specific expertise.
 The entire success of the project heavily depends on the risk analysis so it has to be accurate.
 It is also more complex than other SDLC methodologies and therefore can be costly to implement.